evert/evert.github.com/_posts/2018/2018-09-01-h2-push-for-apis.md

 HTTP/2 push has had mixed success, up to a point where Chrome developers are [thinking of experimenting with disabling it alltogether][11].
-I think this would be a huge loss for API's, so I shared my thoughts on the [IETF HTTP-WG mailing list][12].
+I think this would be a huge loss for APIs, so I shared my thoughts on the [IETF HTTP-WG mailing list][12].

 I copied it in full here (slightly reformatted):